TuberculosisSpecimen/diss/_posts/2023-10-01-OpaquePatient.md

 1. Non-opaque adds no filtering whatsoever to the images or text.
 It is just as I have written them.

-1. Partial opaque applies opacity in such a way as to protect the privacy of the patient, but keeps the scientific information gleaned from the subject in tact.
-This corresponds with contemporary norms regarding privacy and images.[^fn20]
+<span class="opaque-lines"><span class="partial-lines">1.
+Partial opaque applies opacity in such a way as to protect the privacy of the patient, but keeps the scientific information gleaned from the subject in tact.
+This corresponds with contemporary norms regarding privacy and images.</span>[^fn20]

-1. Finally, full opacity takes into consideration that the subject probably didn’t consent in the first place, and erases all index of the body (direct or indirect) from the image itself.
+1. Finally, full opacity takes into consideration that the subject probably didn’t consent in the first place, and erases all index of the body (direct or indirect) from the image itself.</span>

 Returning to the three photographs I started this paper with, what happens when I apply these levels of opacity to the image?
 What happens when I continue to flatten them, damage them, erase potentially valuable data points?
 (For online viewers, this functionality is on this site!)